vindarel/lftp-wrapper/README.markdown

 For FTP, see also [cl-ftp](https://github.com/pinterface/cl-ftp).
 Send files to FTP and SFTP servers, using the LFTP program.

+status: the original copy is running in production©, we are moving things around in this one and things might break.

 ## Prerequisites

     apt install lftp